 Although this destination is not located in Kansas, it is still easily accessible from the state and is known for its wealth of pioneering history and recreational activities.
 Remembered as the home of former US president, Harry S Truman, this city is regularly visited by tourists to see the impressive Truman Presidential Library and remains a popular getaway among Kansans due to its boutique shopping district and range of other attractions.

-If you ever find yourself in the position to admire this beautiful town, then you will also need to check out the National Frontier Trails Museum, as well as Historic Independence Square, the 14-mile Blue Trace Trail and Waterfall Park.
+If you ever find yourself in the position to admire this beautiful town, then you will also need to check out the National Frontier Trails Museum, as well as Historic Independence Square, the 14-mile Blue Trace Trail and Waterfall Park (if you’re interested in the Frontier, check out our guide to Cheyenne, Wyoming and their Old West Museum).
 Although, if you like to keep things simple, then you can also pay a visit to one of the town’s many historic shopping areas.

 If you ever pay a visit to the picturesque town of Atwood, then you will also have to take a look at the stunning lake from which the town takes its name.
 Home to a variety of recreational attractions, Lake Atwood is known for its beautiful scenery and is often visited by fishers from across the country.
 However, you do need a valid Kansas Fishing License if you want to partake in the lake’s bountiful fishing stock.

 Surrounded by camping grounds and picnic areas, you can also enjoy the surrounding wilderness by taking a walk along the Hayden Nature trail, which takes you to the western side of the lake.
 Perfect for family day trips, the location also features a basketball court, as well as a volleyball sandpit and playground for smaller children.